argosnothing/niri-scratchpad/README.md

 ## Roadmap
 Assuming niri doesn't implement scratchpads natively ( We all pray ), by priority:

-1. Flag arguments ( currently scratchpad simply parses the first argument as a scratchpad index. )
-2. Scratchpad deletion
+1. Scratchpad deletion
-    * Typing `niri-scratchpad -d 1` should unbind the window from that scratchpad index.
     * Windows tracked as a scratchpad should also be deleted from the tracked scratchpad list, freeing a spot.
-4. Spawn support
+2. Spawn support
   This would require a diff mechanism than indexes, as spawn would need to have the command as part of the arg and i'd need to do matching off title or app_id